|

 The wild dogs

 exhibit is just one of the new things at the zoo.
-There is a new
+Then there is the

 Bug